Massipssa/Docs/cloud/aws/Network/vpc.md

 ## AWS Wavelength

 - AWS service embeds AWS compute and storage services within 5G networks, providing mobile edge computing infrastructure for developing, deploying, and scaling ultra-low-latency applications

-## Bastion
+## Bastion (Jumpbox)

 - Get access via SSH to private subnet

+## Interface Endpoints

+- They are **Elastic Network Interfaces (ENI)** with private IP address
+- They serve as an entry point for traffic going to a supported service

+## Gateway Endpoints

+- Is a target for a specific route in the route table
+- Supports only DynamoDB and S3